 Those with day to day contact with pupils are likely to be best placed to spot any changes in behaviour which may indicate that a pupil is at risk of a mental health problem.
-They should report any concerns to the DSL in accordance with the terms of this policy.
+They should report any concerns to the Director of Pupil Welfare in accordance with the terms of this policy.